ChicoState/UX-Tee-Together/README.md

 # Tee-Together

-Tee-Together is a golf-scorekeeping app with full social functionality, which allows users to play golf games asynchronously by sharing their scorecards.
-The app also offers customizable profiles, location-based course listings, and app-wide interactive events.
+Tee-Together is a work-in-progress golf-scorekeeping app with full social functionality, which allows users to play golf games asynchronously by sharing their scorecards.
+The app also plans to offer customizable profiles, location-based course listings, and app-wide interactive events.

 ## UX Team Members